 The master plan will:

-Phase One, which will take place this fall, involves gathering community input related to current or future uses at the park.
-As show in the Phase One Meeting Schedule (link below), this will include public meetings that address the overall park along with a series of meetings that seek to gather detailed information related to specific uses.
+Phase One, has taken place this fall, and involved gathering community input related to current or future uses at the park.
+This included a series public meetings that address the overall park along with a series of meetings that seek to gather detailed information related to specific uses.